make-software/cspr-name-contracts/docs/sequence-diagrams/Admin functions.md

 # Admin functions

-## Registry admin functions
+## NameToken admin functions

 ### Whitelist registrar contract

-> As the Registry contract admin, I should be able to whitelist a Registrar contract, so that it can mint new *cspr name
+> As the NameToken contract admin, I should be able to whitelist a Registrar contract, so that it can mint new *cspr name
 > tokens in the registry.
 >
 ![](puml/whitelist-registrar.png)